Pi Cycle Top

 TL;DR

-- Two moving averages on Bitcoin's daily close — 111 days and 350 days times two.
-When the faster line crosses up through the slower, history says the cycle is at or very near a top.
+- Two simple moving averages on Bitcoin's daily close — 111 days and 350 days times two.
+When the faster line crosses up through the slower, the cycle has historically been at or within days of its top.

 The two windows were chosen because their ratio approximates π: 350 ÷ 111 ≈ 3.153.
-Philip Swift documented the choice in his June 2019 piece The Golden Ratio Multiplier, where he wrote: “For the past three market cycles, when the 111DMA moves up and crosses the 350DMA × 2 we see that it coincides with the price of Bitcoin peaking” (Medium, 17 Jun 2019) — within three days of the close-print top in each prior case.
-Today the gap between the two lines is −61.3%; spot is $78,199.03; the indicator reads far.
+Philip Swift documented the choice in his June 2019 piece The Golden Ratio Multiplier, where he wrote: “For the past three market cycles, when the 111DMA moves up and crosses the 350DMA × 2 we see that it coincides with the price of Bitcoin peaking” (Medium, 17 Jun 2019).
+In its tightest cases — December 2013 and December 2017 — the cross printed at or one day from the close-print top; other crosses led by months, as the history table below records.
+Today the gap between the two lines is −60.8%; spot is $65,837.03; the indicator reads far.

 111DMA(t) = mean(price[t−110..t])